researchspace/researchspace-docker-desktop/README.md

 Depending on the operating system running on your local machine you can follow [these steps](docker_installations.md).

-# How to Start and Stop the ResearchSpace platform
+# Installing the ResearchSpace platform

 ## Download this repository on your local machine
 ```git clone git@github.com:researchspace/researchspace-docker-desktop.git```